 Community Title Scheme (CTS)

-The Community Title Schemes (CTS) were introduced by the Body Corporate and Community Management Act (BCCM Act) to better administer group titles, building units and strata corporations.
+The Community Title Schemes (CTS) was introduced by the Body Corporate and Community Management Act (BCCM Act) to better administer group titles, building units and strata corporations.

 Why does IP matter?